Skip to main content

 For instance, things like intentionally using alcohol and cannabis at the same time, both drugs that have a fair amount of social acceptance, aren’t seen as much worse than using just one of those drugs.

-Polysubstance abuse is often a sign of addiction to one or multiple substances because the person using more than one drug may be combining them intentionally to increase the effectiveness and potency of each drug.
+polysubstance abuse is often a sign of addiction to one or multiple substances because the person using more than one drug may be combining them intentionally to increase the effectiveness and potency of each drug.

 Peer pressure and social situations may also contribute to polysubstance abuse because people may feel more pressure to use more than one substance when other people are doing the same.
 Clubs, parties, and even concerts and some backstage events may all encourage this kind of drug use and can also make getting the drugs easier at the same time.